darrenjw/FPNEM-2020-05/README.md

 ## Outline

 * The directory [basics](basics/) contains a Scala `sbt` project containing everything needed to build and run the examples and presentation.
 All you need is a recent JDK and [sbt](https://www.scala-sbt.org/) in order to build and run everything.
+No calculus or probability theory is assumed.
+Most of this should be understandable with only GCSE maths (I do mention logarithms at one point, but they are not essential).
 * The directory [stoch](stoch/) contains another Scala `sbt` project, but this one includes a dependency on my [scala-smfsb](https://github.com/darrenjw/scala-smfsb) library for stochastic simulation of SEIR models in continuous time.
+This gives a quick illustration of some more advanced modelling approaches, but skipping over all of the underpinning maths.

 Copyright (C) 2020 [Darren J Wilkinson](https://darrenjw.github.io/)